 Jethro appears, wearing a suit consisting of aluminum foil wrapped randomly around his body, even larger clod-hopper boots than he usually wears also wrapped in foil, a fishbowl on his head, and a television antenna duct-taped to the fishbowl, and walks across the scene.

 Jed: You know, I think I'll just let that one stand.

-There was a running gag in the show where whenever Pearl began singing, dogs in the neighborhood began howling, and the Clampetts' dog was no exception.
-When said dog gets out and lost in the neighbourhood, what does Jed do to give Elly some help?
+- There was a running gag in the show's early seasons — whenever Pearl began singing, the neighborhood dogs would howl, with the Clampetts' dog being no exception.
+When said dog gets out and is lost in the neighborhood, what does Jed do to give Elly some help?
 Ask Pearl to belt out a number.
 She's not amused when she figures out why.